kareem8996/kareem8996/README.md

 Hello!
-I am Kareem Abouelseoud and i am currently a Computer Science freshman at the University of Ain Shams in Egypt.
+I am Kareem Abouelseoud and i am currently a Computer Science Sophomore at the University of Ain Shams in Egypt.
 I am seeking to learn and build myself towards AI as I am very passionate about this huge topic.

 <!---